cysouw/diathesis/text/c02_structure.md

 The situation with object diatheses is reversed from the previously discussed subject diatheses.
 With object diatheses, isolated diatheses are much more widespread and they occur with a wide variety of role-remappings, see [@fig:objectdiatheses].
 In contrast, chained diatheses are less widespread and can mostly be analysed as a combination of multiple isolated diatheses.

 The top right diatheses in [@fig:objectdiatheses] are demotions, while the bottom left ones are promotions.
 The bottom right is completely empty because these remappings are not diatheses anymore, but simply optional marking.
-There is a strong tendency for object demotions to be either unmarked or marked by reflexive pronouns in German, while the object promotions are typically marked by preverbs or obligatory adverbs.
+There is a strong tendency for object demotions in German to be either unmarked, or marked by reflexive pronouns, while the object promotions are typically marked by preverbs or resultative preverbials.
 The exception to this generalisation are the so-called locative and delocative diatheses.
-With those, promotions (locatives) are formally unmarked, while demotions (delocatives) are marked by preverbs or obligatory adverbs.
+With those, promotions (locatives) are formally unmarked, while demotions (delocatives) are typically marked by preverbs or resultative preverbials.
 I have currently no explanation for this rather clear markedness pattern.

 ![Names for isolated remappings without involvement of the subject](figures/objectdiatheses){#fig:objectdiatheses}

 I will discuss the different role-remappings from [@fig:objectdiatheses] in four subsections.
-First, I will look at the various kinds of applicatives and antipassives (mid left and mid top), then at the objectives and deobjectives (top right and left bottom), followed by locative and delocative diatheses (mid bottom and mid right), and finally at the symmetrical exchanges (on the diagonal).
+First, I will summarise the various kinds of applicatives and antipassives (mid left and mid top), then the objectives and deobjectives (top right and left bottom), followed by locative and delocative diatheses (mid bottom and mid right), and finally the symmetrical exchanges (on the diagonal).

 #### Applicatives & antipassives {#sec:intro-applicative-antipassive}

 Applicatives and antipassives are very similar, though reversed. ~~applicatives [ADJ › OBJ]~~ change a prepositional phrase into a case-marked phrase, while ~~antipassives [OBJ › ADJ]~~ convert a case-marked phrase into a prepositional phrase.
 Given this affinity, instead of 'antipassive' it might be better to call such remappings 'antiapplicative' [e.g. @haspelmath2004c: 1132] or 'deapplicative' (in line with the other names below).

 By removing or adding an object, applicatives and antipassives regularly change the transitivity of the sentence.
 However, because case marking in German is nominative/accusative aligned, changes in transitivity are not reflected in the marking of the subject.
-This is crucially different from languages with ergatively aligned case marking, in which antipassives also include a change in the marking of the subject, namely from ergative to absolutive.
+This is crucially different from languages with ergatively aligned case marking, in which antipassives also include a change in the marking of the subject, namely from ergative to absolutive (and vice versa with applicatives).
 Terminologically, these two situations might be distinguished by using the term 'deapplicative' for nominative/accusative languages and reserve 'antipassive' for ergative/absolutive languages.
 I decided against that distinction and the term 'antipassive' will be used throughout in this book with this explicit caveat.

 Applicatives occur frequently with the addition of a preverb, like in the alternation between *steigen auf* 'to climb' and *besteigen* 'to mount' [@next], see [@sec:preverb-applicative].